gitgud-software/OreVeins/README.md

 (1,64,2) within that chunk.

 Ores in minecraft then are distributed in two ways within these chunks: by depth and by 'mass'.
-Mojang and most of the proggramming world feels that rarer ores should be deeper in the world (where deeper == harder or something?) and more common and necessary ores should be able to be found over a wide range of depths.
+Mojang and most of the programming world feels that rarer ores should be deeper in the world (where deeper == harder or something?) and more common and necessary ores should be able to be found over a wide range of depths.
 As a result, ores like Diamond and Gold are only found below a certain depth, while coal and iron can be found quite high up.